salleuska/IRT_nimble_code/paper_reproducible_code/README.md

  --nthin=           # thinning interval for random effects  (will be thin2 in nimble) --mode=            # sampler types (default, centered, default_centered)
 ```
+### Supplementary Materials

+The script `run_additional_simulations.sh` contains bash to run the models for additional simulation scenarios with different number of items and individuals and reproduce plots in the Supplementary Materials.